* Ray Conner runs commercial aircraft business

 growing crisis over the safety of the company's flagship 787

-Conner was a last-minute addition to a U.S. Department of
+Conner spoke at a U.S. Department of Transportation press

 "We welcome any opportunity to further assure people outside